-Children’s Budget 2015Child Abuse & Neglect Child Rights Childcare Children of Immigrants Early Childhood Education Federal Budget Health Housing & Homelessness Juvenile Justice Nutrition Poverty & Family Economics Safety Tax Policy
+Children’s Budget 2015Child Abuse & Neglect Child Rights Children of Immigrants Early Childhood Education Federal Budget Health Housing & Homelessness Juvenile Justice Nutrition Poverty & Family Economics Safety Tax Policy

 The federal government makes more than 200 distinct investments in children.
 These include traditional children’s initiatives like education and child abuse and neglect prevention.
 They also include other investments that improve the lives of kids, like Medicaid and the Supplemental Nutrition Assistance Program (formerly Food Stamps).